Invary-Runtime-Integrity/maat/README.md

 ABOUT
 ==============

+**This repository is a derivative work of (https://github.com/NationalSecurityAgency/maat) that is meant to show how Invary OS runtime integrity and AMD's SEV-SNP memory integrity can be used as part of an attestation framework that drives operational decisions.
+See [amd-demo](./amd-demo/README.md) for further details.**

 This repository contains the code for the prototype implementation of the Maat Measurement and Attestation Framework, as described in "A Platform Service for